 - Temporary or Permanent: Depending on your preference, iron-on patches can be applied in a way that makes them either temporary or permanent.
 If you want them to stay in place permanently, you can stitch around the edges after ironing them on.

 - Clean and Professional Appearance: When applied correctly, iron-on patches can look just as clean and professional as sewn-on patches.
 They often have a smooth, flat appearance.

 - Personalization: Custom iron-on patches can be designed to include personalized text, logos, artwork, or any design you want.
 This allows you to create unique items with your own style.

 When you receive your custom-made patches or buy some patches from the local store, there are different ways to attach them to your desired item, may it be your jacket, cap, hat, or bag.
 These are all the things you need to know about how to apply patches.

 Depending on the material you want to put the patch on, there are three options: Iron-on, Glue, and Sew.
 You can also use a combination of these for maximum security.

 EXAMINE THE FABRIC.

-The best base for iron-in patches are fabrics like denim and cotton.
-As a general rule the fabric you choose should be at least as heavy as the patch.
+The best base for ironing on custom embroidered patches is fabrics like denim and cotton.
+As a general rule, the fabric you choose should be at least as heavy as the patch.